0xatrilla/Digital-Tombstones/README.md

 ### Entitlements Management
 App capabilities are managed through a **declarative entitlements file**:
 - `Config/KilledByGoogle.entitlements` - All app entitlements and capabilities
-- AI agents can safely edit this XML file to add HealthKit, CloudKit, Push Notifications, etc.
+- Edit this XML file directly to add capabilities like HealthKit, CloudKit, Push Notifications, etc.
 - No need to modify complex Xcode project files

 ### Asset Management